-A short while back, after exporting my blog from WordPress to Hugo I noticed that there are some weird
+A short while back, after exporting my blog from WordPress to Hugo I noticed that there were some weird

-^M character in some files as shown in the following screenshot in blue.
+^M characters in some files as shown in the following screenshot in blue.

 This is a special character,

 vim.
 Using vim we can replace/substitute a text with the following command:

 Therefore, we should be able to replace